Foozie3Moons/eoen/README.md

 Include sign up/log in functionality, with hashed passwords & an authorization flow
   - User model with authentication using passport
   - Loan model for storig users loan details and displaying charts to visualize their loan
-- [x] Incorporate at least one API.
+- [ ] Incorporate at least one API.
 Examples include Yelp, Tumblr, Facebook, and others on Mashape.
   - Using Quandl API (see below)
+  - **Status**: On Hold
+    - Having troubles sending API data from front-end to static javascript files, probably need to move d3 viz to the back-end
 - [x] Have complete RESTful routes for at least one of your resources with GET, POST, PUT, and DELETE
   - See complete routing list below
 - [x] Utilize an ORM to create a database table structure and interact with your relationally-stored data